Victoria Whitworth

 Victoria (V.M.)
 Whitworth (née Thompson; born in London 1966) is a British writer, archaeologist and art historian.
 Her published writings, which focus on Britain in the later first millennium AD, include novels, academic works and a memoir.

 Biography

-Whitworth studied English (specialising in Medieval languages, literature and archaeology) at St Anne's College, Oxford, before doing an MA and a D.Phil. in York.
+Victoria Whitworth studied English (specialising in Medieval languages, literature and archaeology) at St Anne's College, Oxford, before doing an MA and a D.Phil. in York.
 From 2012 to 2016 she was a lecturer at the Centre for Nordic Studies on the Orkney campus of the University of the Highlands and Islands.
 Her research has primarily focused on Pictish, Scottish and Anglo-Saxon stone sculpture.
 Whitworth has published three historical novels set in Viking Age England.

-On 27 September 2020 a letter in support of JK Rowling for her stance on transgender issues was published in the Sunday Times to which Whitworth was one of 58 signatories.
+On 27 September 2020 a letter in support of J. K. Rowling for her stance on transgender issues was published in the Sunday Times to which Whitworth was one of 58 signatories.

+In 2025, Whitworth suggested that since the Book of Kells contains elaborate display capital letters in a style similar to the sculptures at the Pictish monastery in Portmahomack in Northeast Scotland, it may derive from there, not from Iona.

+Honours and distinctions

+Whitworth is a fellow of the Society of Antiquaries and of the Society of Antiquaries of Scotland.